How do you design a language from scratch? Ask a Klingon

 The Klingon dictionary

 To teach the lines to the actors, Okrand recorded them on tapes and invented a special writing system so that they could be included in the scripts.
 It uses the regular English alphabet and works much like a phonetic transcription, with a mix of uppercase and lowercase letters.
-The uppercase letters indicate sounds that don't exist in the English language, signaling to the actors that some special effort would be required.
+The uppercase letters indicate sounds that don't exist in the English language, signaling to the actors that some special effort is required.

 When the movie wrapped, Okrand thought his contributions to the Klingon language had wrapped with it.